 The deconstruction would reduce the Center's operation and maintenance costs, as well as streamline the infrastructure to better align LaRC's capabilities with the future direction of NASA missions.
-The deconstruction of the 13 buildings would result in a reduction of LaRC's total building inventory of approximately 3,493 square meters (37,603 square feet) and the creation of additional green space at the Center.
+The deconstruction of the 21 buildings would result in a reduction of LaRC's total building inventory of approximately 6,084 square meters (65,493 square feet) and the creation of additional green space at the Center.

-With the exception of Building 1223A, all buildings would be removed down to and including slabs and foundations.
-Utilities would be capped below grade, and the properties would be regraded to match existing site contours.
-In the case of Building 1223A, the building would be removed to grade, but no excavation or ground-disturbing activities would occur.
-(See Section 4.4.)
+All buildings would be removed down to and including slabs and foundations.
+Utilities would be capped below grade, and the properties would be re-graded to match existing site contours.

-Deconstruction would be carried out by qualified and properly licensed contractors.
-All contractors performing work at LaRC are required to comply with applicable safety and health regulations, including Occupational Safety and Health Administration (OSHA) and NASA regulations.
+Deconstruction would be carried out by qualified and properly licensed contractors. contractors performing work at LaRC are required to comply with applicable safety and health regulations, including Occupational Safety and Health Administration (OSHA) and NASA regulations.
 Contractors involved in the deconstruction projects would be required to prepare and follow Health and Safety Plans that comply with the regulations to ensure the safety of human health and the environment during the deconstruction.
 Prior to deconstruction, hazardous items such as asbestos containing materials and lead-based paints would be removed according to LaRC policy and applicable regulations.